 In the first paper, there are four rows of coins.
 Count the coin value in each row and then write it on the line.
 Circle the row/rows with the most money.
 There are actually two rows that each have 30 cents in them.
 This is an excellent way to show that five pennies is the same as one nickel.
 Put a line through the row with the least value.

 The next printable can be used a couple of different ways.
 I initially created three rows of quarters thinking that my son could count each row individually.
 This is probably the best way to use this activity at first.
 As he got better at counting money, I had him count the entire page.

 The 3rd handout is a matching task using all of the coins.
 Draw a line from the coin/coins on the left to their equivalent on the right.

 The next activity is just like the first one.
 Count the money in each row, circle the highest value and cross out the least.

 Then you'll see a paper with four boxes on it and coins in each box.
 Have your child circle enough coins to add up to 25 cents.

 The final paper has three piggy banks on it and an amount of money beside it.
 Draw the coins needed to equal the amount inside the piggy bank.
 A simple circle with a monetary value on it will work fine.

-For more help with counting money see the worksheets and pages below.
+For more help with learning about currency see all of the different counting money worksheets below.

 Sign up for the newsletter to receive important updates about new lessons, coupon codes for school supplies and books, and to provide feedback on the site.